hertekconnect/api/README.md

 You can read more about [Webhooks on the wiki](https://github.com/hertekconnect/api/wiki/Webhooks)

-## Fire specific values and their meaning

-statusCategory
-The possible values and their meaning:
-  Connection status: connected / not connected
-  Brand
-  Alarm
-  Verificatie
-  Voor alarm
-  Storing
-  Supervisie
-  Uitschakeling
-  Test
-  Onderhoud
-  Onbekend
-  Normaal

-deviceType
-The possible vlaues and their meaning

 ## Technical Support

 If you have any further questions about the Hertek Connect API, feel free to get in touch.